Call us today to start your new career877.777.8719

 The focus on practical experience allows DATS to offer students a fast, convenient option for starting, restarting, or redirecting their careers.
 Students are able to graduate from the 84-hour program in three months, and classes are held in the evenings, so that those who want a career change don’t have to interrupt their revenue stream to retrain.
 The program cost includes books, uniforms, and all materials and gives students an affordable option for training for a rewarding and rich career in a high growth and high-demand field.

 One of the contributing factors to the nationwide shortage of dental assistants is the lack of training programs.
 The biggest reward for the DATS team is knowing that they have helped to change someone’s life.
 It’s so gratifying to help people at a critical time in their life to jump start a new career.
 After practicing dentistry for 35 years and as an educator for over 20 years I get tremendous joy in helping people find their way to a successful future in a field that I love, says Dr. Becker.
 Nothing makes me happier than celebrating our graduates getting their first new job as a Dental Assistant.

-DATS has been issues a certificate to operate by the Maryland Higher Education Commission, and the radiology portion is approved by the Maryland State Dental Association, the Maryland State Board of Dental Examiners, and the Dental Assisting National Board (DANB).
-For more information about the DATS program or locations, contact Dr. Marvin Becker at 877-777-8719 or go to the DATS Web site at datsmdva.com.
+DATS has been issued a certificate to operate by the Maryland Higher Education Commission, and the radiology portion is approved by the Maryland State Dental Association, and the Maryland State Board of Dental Examiners.
+For more information about the DATS program or locations, contact Dr. Marvin Becker at 877-777-8719 or go to the DATS Web site at www.datsmdva.com.